Aniket-d-d/k8s-jenkins-app/README.md

 Make sure you have the following prerequisites before starting the setup:

 - AWS account with EC2 instances created (e.g., "dev-server" and "ci-server").
+  "dev-server" should have atleast 2 vcpus and atleast 20 Gb of storage.
 - SSH access to both instances.
 - Basic knowledge of Kubernetes and Jenkins.
 - DockerHub account.